The Lively Blog

 If you don’t withdraw the excess contributions by April 15th of the following year, those excess contributions will be taxed twice.
 The contributions themselves will be included in your gross income for the year in which they were made, and then they will be taxed again once you withdraw them.

-If you make excess contributions to an HSA, you have until April 15th of the following year to withdraw the excess amount.
+If you make excess contributions to an HSA, you have until the tax deadline of the following year to withdraw the excess amount.
 If you do this, the withdrawn contributions will be counted as part of your gross income for the year in which they were made.
-If you don’t remove the excess contributions by April 15th, you will pay income taxes on the excess amount, as well as an additional 6% excise tax.
+If you don’t remove the excess contributions by the tax deadline, you will pay income taxes on the excess amount, as well as an additional 6% excise tax.

 Why you shouldn’t ignore the new IRS contribution limits